Key takeaways:

 This article will cover the key differences between ascites and belly fat, their causes, and treatments.

-Causes of ascites vs. belly fat
+Meaning of ascites vs. belly fat

-Ascites is a medical condition where fluid builds up in the peritoneal cavity, a space in the abdominal area that contains the stomach, intestines, and liver.
-The organs in your abdomen, like the stomach, kidney, liver, and bowels, are covered by the peritoneum.
-The peritoneum is a thin tissue that has two layers.
+The organs in the abdomen, like the stomach, kidney, liver, and bowels, are covered by the peritoneum, a thin tissue with two layers.
 As seen in ascites, a buildup of fluid between the layers can cause a bulgy belly.

-On the other hand, belly fat is used to describe the accumulation of fat in the abdominal area, which is usually contributed by a lack of exercise, a poor diet, and stress.
+On the other hand, belly fat is used to describe the accumulation of fat in the abdominal area, which is usually contributed to by a lack of exercise, a poor diet, and stress.

 Causes of ascites